 After being looted and sold to the Metropolitan Museum, the stunning collection of 3rd century BC silver pieces known as the silver hoard of Morgantina has come back to Aidone in Sicily.
-It’s an arduous task to get to this remote town, but I can assure you that it’s worth the trip.
+It’s an arduous task to get to this remote town, a real off-the-beaten-path adventure in Sicily, but I can assure you that it’s worth the trip.

 On a recent visit, I found the silver pieces breathtaking – exquisitely crafted bowls, drinking vessels and other pieces left me and other lucky visitors gasping in awe.
 The silver hoard is beautifully displayed in the tiny archeological museum of Aidone, and in the same museum you will find the Goddess of Morgantina, a Greek statue that also has a murky past, having come home to rest after having been looted and sold to the Getty Museum.

-We will be including a visit to the Morgantina archeological site, Aidone archaeology museum as well as the spectacular mosaics at Piazza Armerina as a 1-day add-on to our Splendors of Sicily walking tour Oct 24-30, 2011 ( add-on day is Oct 31.)
-To join, e-mail us or call to find out more: (780) 438 5712.
+We can include a visit to the Morgantina archeological site, Aidone archaeology museum as well as the spectacular mosaics at Piazza Armerina on a private tour in Sicily.

 The looting, sale and investigation of the Morgantina silver is also a fascinating story.

 Considered to be among the finest Hellenistic silver known from Magna Grecia, the pieces were purchased by Metropolitan Museum of Art in the early 1980’s for $2.74 million from Robert Hecht Jr,, an American dealer in antiquities that is currently in trial in Italy for conspiring to deal in stolen artifacts.
 Robert Hecht Jr is now 90 years old and the statute of limitations runs out in July 2011, so it is doubtful he will ever be convicted.